convertful/wordpress-plugin/readme.txt

 * **A/B-testing** — Test your [lead magnets](https://app.convertful.com/docs/lead-magnets/?utm_source=integration&utm_medium=wordpress&utm_campaign=wordpress-plugin), understand your audience’s preferences and become ultimately convertful.
 * **Easy stats without Google Analytics** — We offer an easy way to view your funnel results without connecting to Google Analytics: see which form brought you subscribers, what was it conversion, how many visitors and impressions there were.

-### Early Bird Premium Plan — Until February 11, 12 PM GMT

-Get Convertful Premium now to get special Early Bird Plan for $29 per year!

-A time-limited offer of the fully functional premium subscription for the amazing price!

 ### Get Support and Know-How

 Visit our open and friendly-written [Knowledge Base (Documentation)](https://app.convertful.com/docs/?utm_source=integration&utm_medium=wordpress&utm_campaign=wordpress-plugin).
 Get easy step-by-step visual instructions, video tutorials and know-hows.

-Contact us on the [contact form](https://convertful.com/contact-form/?utm_source=integration&utm_medium=wordpress&utm_campaign=wordpress-plugin) with your questions, or get your technical issues and feature requests done on our [support portal.](https://app.convertful
+Contact us on the [contact form](https://convertful.com/contact-form/?utm_source=integration&utm_medium=wordpress&utm_campaign=wordpress-plugin) with your questions, or get your technical issues and feature requests done on our [support portal](https://app.convertful
-.com/tickets/?utm_source=integration&utm_medium=wordpress&utm_campaign=wordpress-plugin)
+.com/tickets/?utm_source=integration&utm_medium=wordpress&utm_campaign=wordpress-plugin).

-We would be happy to see you on [Convertful website](https://convertful.com/?utm_source=integration&utm_medium=wordpress&utm_campaign=wordpress-plugin).
+We would be happy to see you on the [Convertful website](https://convertful.com/?utm_source=integration&utm_medium=wordpress&utm_campaign=wordpress-plugin).

 > PLEASE NOTE:
 > [**Convertful App**](https://app.convertful.com/?utm_source=integration&utm_medium=wordpress&utm_campaign=wordpress-plugin)